gpriyankav/datafun-01-getting-started/README.md

 1. Try to complete all but the last one.

 ## Task 12.
-Commit Changes and Push to GitHub
+Commit Changes and Push to GitHub - Done

 Now it's time to get the local work you did (on your machine), back up to the cloud repo in GitHub.